 Public Service Loan Forgiveness

-Most of the candidates, including Michael Bennet, Joe Biden, Cory Booker, Pete Buttigieg, Kirsten Gillibrand, Kamala Harris, Amy Klobuchar, Beto O’Rourke, Bernie Sanders and Elizabeth Warren, would make Public Service Loan Forgiveness (PSLF) available to more borrowers and simplify it to reduce the bureaucracy.
+Most of the candidates, including Michael Bennet, Joe Biden, Michael Bloomberg, Cory Booker, Pete Buttigieg, Kirsten Gillibrand, Kamala Harris, Amy Klobuchar, Beto O’Rourke, Bernie Sanders and Elizabeth Warren, would make Public Service Loan Forgiveness (PSLF) available to more borrowers and simplify it to reduce the bureaucracy.

 In particular, Michael Bennet, Cory Booker, Julian Castro, Kirsten Gillibrand, Kamala Harris, Amy Klobuchar, Tim Ryan, Bernie Sanders, Eric Swalwell and Elizabeth Warren would allow partial loan forgiveness.
 Marianne Williamson would cut the repayment term from 10 years (120 payments) to 5 years (60 payments).